 Thankfully, there is an alternative to the pains and rigors of gingerbread making (house or otherwise).
 Gingerbread cake.

 Or in this case, gingerbread cupcakes.
-Lighter and easier than regular dense and flat gingerbread, it still possesses the sweet flavors of brown sugar and molasses, and the fragrant spices, and the snappy bite that comes from plenty of ginger.
+Lighter and easier than either gingerbread cookies or gingerbread cake, these cupcakes still possess the sweet flavors of brown sugar and molasses, fragrant winter spices, and the snappy bite that comes from plenty of ginger.

 - 1/2 cup (1 stick of unsalted butter)

 - 1/4 cup grated ginger (on the small holes of a box grater or using a microplane)

 - 1/4 cup + 1 tablespoon of powdered sugar

 Line a 12-cup muffin tin with cupcake liners.

 Make the cupcake batter:

 In a small bowl, melt the butter and water together in the microwave, covering the top with plastic wrap (in case it splatters).
 In a separate bowl, sift together the flour, salt, baking soda and dry spices in a bowl.